 Never before in Brown's history has research in the life sciences been so dynamic.
-Driven by external funding that has more than doubled since 1999, the research enterprise of Brown's Division of Biology and Medicine - which includes Alpert Medical School, the Program in Biology, the Public Health Program, and seven affiliated teaching hospitals - attracts $170 million annually.
+Driven by external funding that has more than doubled since 1999, the research enterprise of Brown's Division of Biology and Medicine - which includes Alpert Medical School and the Program in Biology, along with the seven affiliated teaching hospitals - attracts $160 million annually.

 Since 2002, the University has

 - hired 19 new tenure-track professors in the biological sciences, public health, and medicine with the goal of hiring at least 20 more;